 Do the doctors provide updates during surgery and during the 7 days post-operative?

-Yes, if your surgery is performed at Clinique Veterinaire Bozon, you will receive regular updates from Dr. Sabine each day after the daily evaluation tests are complete in the early afternoon.
+Yes, you will receive regular updates from the doctors each day after the daily evaluation tests are complete in the early afternoon.

 While in the recovery period what is the dog’s awareness like?
 I'm assuming they are very tired?